613WePleadTheSecond/ccwnj/docs/index.md

 # Instructions for permit to carry in New Jersey

 1. **Fill out** [**form SP-642 (click here)**](https://github.com/mayerlench/ccwnj/raw/main/sp-642.pdf) **Application to conceal carry permit**
     - The application is two papers.
-Print them back to back on one piece of paper
+Print them back to back on one piece of paper.
+Print three of these
     - For legibility purposes, fill out all information that you can on a computer
     - You need 4 references.
 Must know the applicant for minimum of 3 years and not blood related.
+No copies, each of your 4 refs should sign each application
     - Notarize the application.
 Lawyers/Banks/Post Office usually have a notary on hand.
+No copies, notarize each application
 1. **Complete** [**form SP0-66 (click here)**](https://github.com/mayerlench/ccwnj/raw/main/sp-066.pdf) **for consent of mental health record search.**
     - DO NOT sign the form.
 You must sign the form in front of the PD official and they will sign as the witness.
       > Lakewood is not following this process and requires you to witness and sign the app pre-submission